edbeato/cyclistic_case_study/README.md

 Moreno has **assigned you** the first question to answer: **How do annual members and casual riders use Cyclistic bikes differently?**

-### Assumptions and Limitations

-**Assumptions:** We are operating under the assumption that the provided data is accurate, up-to-date, and representative of the larger rider population.
-We also assume that the riders' behaviors are largely influenced by their status as casual riders or annual members, not by other unrecorded factors.

-**Limitations:** While the dataset offers rich information about ride details, it lacks direct demographic data of users such as age, gender, or socioeconomic status.
-Therefore, our analysis and conclusions are drawn based on the ride patterns and cannot account for the influence of these demographic factors.

 ## 2 - PREPARE

 *In this phase I will be preparing the data and checking its reliability using the ROCCC analysis.*